ubcesports/lounge-hub/README.md

 COPY dev-default.conf /etc/nginx/conf.d/default.conf
 ```

-Then move your existing .env file from `/app` to the root of the project
+Then move your existing .env file from `/app` to the root of the project.

 Then run